Azure/portaldocs/portal-sdk/generated/design-patterns-resource-browse.md

 ﻿# Browse Resources
-<a name="icons-and-illustrations"></a>
-# Icons and illustrations

-This document is moved to the new location.
-You can find this document from this [eng.ms design guide link](https://eng.ms/docs/products/azure-portal-framework-ibizafx/designguide).
+This document moved to a new location.

+You can find guidance in  [eng.ms Azure portal design guide](https://aka.ms/portalfx/design).